strega-nil/english-specification/README.md

 First task:
 ---
-To incorporate the RFCs into a specification
+To incorporate the assumptions of the documentation into the specification

 How:
-  Open PRs, an RFC at a time, in order to incorporate them into the formal specification
+  Open PRs, an assumption at a time, in order to incorporate them into the formal specification.
+These include things like "pointers to different types have the same representation"